Havanese dog: As show dogs

 The breed standard notes that except for slight trimming around the feet to allow for a tidy foot, they are to be shown untrimmed; any further trimming, back-combing, or other fussing is against type and will not be allowed to the point of precluding placement in dog shows.
 The breed standard specifies that the tail may not be docked.
 The American Kennel Club Standard allows head furnishings above each eye to be held in two small braids secured with plain elastic bands.
-However, many owners prefer to clip their pet's hair short for easy upkeep.